Geoff Connor: Private Sector and Later Public Service

 Shortly after returning to the private sector, Connor cofounded Texas Global, an international strategic consulting firm that advises clients on government affairs, economic development, and corporate growth.
 Connor's partner in establishing Texas Global is Ambassador Sada Cumber, who served as the United States Special Envoy to the Organization of the Islamic Conference until January 2009.

 Simultaneously, Connor returned to practicing law with the Texas-based law firm of Jackson Walker, LLP.
 Connor's time at Jackson Walker focused on business transactions law.

 The same year, Connor also cofounded CACH Capital Management, a boutique investment advisory firm offering wealth management and investment advisory services.

 Since leaving the Texas Secretary of State's office, Connor has maintained a strong international focus and his ties to a variety of international communities in Texas and the United States.
 He is frequently sought as a speaker on issues of international politics, the world economy, and cross-cultural cooperation.
 He also serves as a contact and advisor for foreign businesses and organizations seeking to achieve business or policy goals in the U.S., as well as by U.S. entities looking to enhance their performance or impact abroad.

 His continued work with international clients has taken him to Qatar, the UAE, Malta, New Zealand, Barbados, Pakistan and India.
 Connor served as an international election monitor for presidential elections in Liberia in 2006, Georgia in 2008, and Ukraine in 2010.

 In 2011, Connor was commissioned as an officer with the Texas State Guard.
 Currently holding the rank of Lt.
-Commander, he serves as JAG for the Texas Maritime Regiment (TMAR).
+Colonel, he serves as JAG for the Office of the Inspector General.